U.S. suspends trade benefits for Bangladesh over safety

 EU officials raised the possibility of suspension in early May in the hope of prodding Bangladesh into action.

-The EU imported roughly 9.2 billion euros ($12.13 billion) of goods from Bangladesh last year, according to data from the EU's executive branch, the European Commission.
+The EU imported roughly 9.2 billion euros of goods from Bangladesh last year, according to data from the EU's executive branch, the European Commission.

 Clothing and textile products ranging from towels and bedding accounted for almost 93 percent of those goods.